Imagine getting paid to do what you love.

 The above hints at ways that you can earn more when teaching diving.

-By keeping consistency and quality, you will rack up experience, making yourself more appealing to top dive centres.
+By keeping consistency and quality, you will rack up experience, making yourself more appealing to top dive centres and therefore a higher diving instructor salary.
 This could land you a head diver position, that’s if the employers have such a position.

 Speciality courses are another great way to earn more, you could specialise in photography and eventually teach that package alongside the instructor course.